trinhlehainam/chat-app/client/README.md

 }
 ```

-- Avoid component's state from being used when it's destroyed (component's unmounted)
+- Avoid component's state from being used when component's destroyed (component's unmounted)

 ```jsx
 useEffec(() => {